xz-stjude/MitoEdit/README.md

 ### Optional Data Parameter:
 #### Input File:
 - The path to a file (.txt or .fasta) containing any DNA sequence.
-- If not provided, MitoEdit will the [human mtDNA sequence](https://www.ncbi.nlm.nih.gov/nuccore/251831106) from NCBI by default.
+- If not provided, MitoEdit will use the [human mtDNA sequence](https://www.ncbi.nlm.nih.gov/nuccore/251831106) from NCBI by default.

 ## What MitoEdit outputs are included?
 MitoEdit creates the following outputs to help you analyze the base editing process: